Wedding Ceremony Photography

 There is no re-shoot and under no circumstances should you halt the proceedings to change batteries or anything.

-10 minutes before the ceremony starts, I always make sure I have fresh batteries in the speedlight and enough “juice” in the camera.
-I put a clean, large CF card in which has been used before so I know it isn’t a “Duff” one that I have just bought.
+10 minutes before the ceremony starts, I always make sure I have fresh batteries in the speedlight.
+Is there enough power in the camera?
+I put a clean, large Compact Flash card or SD card depending on which camera I am using.
+It must be one that I have used before.
+This is so I know it isn’t a "duff" one that I have just bought.

 As the guests start to enter the church I take a few shots until I am happy with the combination of exposure and fill in flash.
 I try to get the exterior background scene through the door well exposed as well as the entering guests.

-I make a mental note of these settings as I know I will have to follow the bride from the car right into a dark church remembering to switch on the flash at the right moment and then switch it off again and go “high ISO” for the ceremony shots.
+I make a mental note of these settings as I know I will have to follow the bride from the car right into a dark church.
+This means remembering to switch on the flash at the right moment and then switch it off again.
+I usually switch to a higher ISO for the ceremony shots.